solcoteh/Full_Tricks/cmd.md

 set # like env in linux
-ver # determine the operating system (OS) version. systeminfo # list various information about the system such as OS information, system details, processor and memory
+ver # determine the operating system (OS) version. systeminfo # list various information about the system such as OS information, system details, processor and memory driverquery | more # more like less in linux
 ```